allison-johnson/sinatra-practice-it/notes.md

 - teacher can only view student show page if student belongs to them

-- teacher show page has list of that teacher's students, topics, and questions
+- Teacher show page with
+    * Teacher's name
+    * Links to all students' show pages --> list all questions student has completed
+    * Links to all questions' show pages --> list topic(s) and students who have completed questions
+    * Links t all topics show pages
+    * Button to create a student
+    * Button to create a topic
+    * Button to create a question